ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 ![Ubika vrack](./images/managed-2.png)

-* Add a virtual interface to the eth1 interface of each managed Ubika instance and configure it with an IP of your IP block instead of the private IP (Setup -> Networking -> IP Addresses)
+* Add a virtual interface to the eth1 interface of each managed UWG instance and configure it with an IP of your IP block instead of the private IP (Setup -> Networking -> IP Addresses)

-Ubika managed-1 :
+UWG managed-1 :

 ![Ubika vrack](./images/virtual-interface-1.png)

-Ubika managed-2 :
+UWG managed-2 :

 ![Ubika vrack](./images/virtual-interface-2.png)

 * Remove the default gateway and add the RTvRack gateway for each managed Ubika (Setup -> Networking -> Routes)

-Ubika managed-1 :
+UWG managed-1 :

 ![Ubika vrack](./images/default-gateway-1.png)

-Ubika managed-2 :
+UWG managed-2 :

 ![Ubika vrack](./images/default-gateway-2.png)